gracietran23/Customer-Churn-Prediction/README.md

 ## Objective

 The primary objective of this project is to understand which factors contribute to and impact customer churn, ultimately aiding businesses in devising effective strategies for customer retention.

-For detailed implementation and analysis, refer to the provided Python scripts and Jupyter notebooks in the repository.